Clock - Forestime Big Wooden Clock, Big, Natural Wood

 Pumping Schedule for Breastfeeding and Pumping Moms

-These are just two examples of how to work breastfeeding and pumping into your work day.
+These are just two examples of how to work breastfeeding and pumping into your workday.
 Do whatever makes the most sense for you and your schedule.
 Make sure you’re constantly stimulating your supply and getting the milk you need to feed your baby.
-If you encounter issues or have additional questions, request an insurance-covered visit with a certified lactation professional.
-These experts are here to help moms and babies thrive throughout the breastfeeding journey.
+If you encounter issues or have additional questions, request an insurance-covered visit with an International Board Certified Lactation Consultant (IBCLC).
+These clinical experts are here to help moms and babies thrive throughout the breastfeeding journey.